kinseyzaire/galvanize-eloquent-javascript-solutions/README.md

 Fork this repo and submit a pull request with your solutions to the Eloquent JavaScript exercises for Chapters 2, 3

-## Name your solutions as follows:
+## Add your solutions to Chapter 2 exercises to the following js files;

 ```
 Chapter 2